wasita/send2kobo/README.md

 - Download on your Kobo e-reader using a 6-character pairing code
 - Server-rendered Kobo page (works on Kobo's limited browser)
 - Supports all Kobo-compatible formats: EPUB, PDF, MOBI, TXT, CBZ, CBR, and more
-- Sessions expire after 24 hours
+- Sessions expire after 3 months (auto-extended on access)
 - 5GB max file size

 ## How It Works